Music App interface Design - #DailyUI 09

 Board for freelance & contract work

-Hi, This is my new another one Daily Ui Challenge Dark Mode Music App User Interface Design dribble shot.
-Press L to Like View Full Behance View The Full Project on Behance
+Hi, This is my new another one Daily Ui Challenge Light Music App User Interface Design dribble shot.
+Press L to Like View The Full Project on Behance

 Project & Business Inquiries.